csh970605/csh970605.github.io/_posts/2023-07-01-Cost_function.md

 # What is cost function?

-A cost function is a function that needs to find the maximum or minimum value in an optimization algorithm in machine learning.
+A cost function is a function that needs to be minimized or maximized in an optimization algorithm in machine learning.
 [Gradient descent](https://csh970605.github.io/posts/Gradient_Descent/) is a basic algorithm used to minimize or maximize the cost function.

 <br><br><br><br>